How to get started with UEVR Easy Injector

 If you search for a free option that is also know to be very stable, use SteamVR.

-Except for Meta Quest Link the installation requires an app both on PC as on the headset.
+Except for Meta Quest Link (only PC) the installation requires an app both on PC as on the headset.

 4.1 Tipps for configuring Virtual Desktop (the recommended option)